This post may contain affiliate links. Please read my affiliate policy.

 Ingredients You’ll Need

-- Spinach: Leafy greens are powerhouse plants that provide nutrients, vitamins, minerals, and protein to any smoothie, to help you build muscle.
+- Spinach: Leafy greens vegetables are powerhouse plants that provide nutrients, vitamins, minerals, and protein to any smoothie, to help you build muscle.

 - Coconut water + water: Coconut water acts like natural Gatorade, providing hydrating electrolytes your body needs to replenish the energy lost during workouts.

 - Pineapple: Naturally fights inflammation, helping your muscles recover faster after a workout.
+When you cut pineapple, be careful to remove the outer shell completely (or use store-bought frozen to save time).

 How to Make a Pre-Workout Smoothie

 I can’t stand a chunky smoothie.
 If I’m going to put the work into buying good ingredients to make something at home then I want it to be smoothie and creamy.
-Here’s how I blend my green smoothies for the best result, every time:
+Here’s how I blend smoothies for the best result, every time:

 - Puree the spinach, coconut water and water until smooth.
 If you aren’t using a high-powered blender then stop and scrape down the sides as needed to get rid of all those leafy chunks.